 Skip to main content

-Workflows let you automate repetitive tasks and processes in Slant.
-Build visual automations that trigger on events, perform actions, and make decisions—all without writing code.
+Workflows automate repetitive tasks and processes in Slant.
+Build visual automations that trigger on events, perform actions, and make decisions — all without writing code.

 How workflows work